zhengMK/starter-academic/content/authors/admin/_index.md

 ---
 Hi, there!
 I am Mingkai Zheng, an M.Eng. student in the Department of Electrical and Computer Engineering at [Cornell University](https://www.cornell.edu/).

-I have participated in some research projects related to power electronics, especially in Dual-Active-Bridge (DAB) DC-DC Converter.
-Though this might be a minor research direction, still, I believe the accumulated research experience will be helpful for my future research projects, whether I choose to persist in this field or not.

-Now, after attending some inspiring open-source courses, including [CS61B: Data Structure and Algorithms](https://sp19.datastructur.es/) and [CS61C: Great Ideas in Computer Architecture](https://cs61c.org/su20/) provided by UC Berkeley, and [6.s081: Operating System](https://pdos.csail.mit.edu/6.S081/2020/) provided by MIT, I found myself deeply attracted by computer engineering.
-Therefore, I'd like to investigate deeper into this field through my master's project and continue learning knowledge related to computer architecture and FPGA accelerators in industry.

 🌟 **I am now actively looking for a job in software engineering or hardware engineering**.
 Life is full of possiblities and I love both software coding and hardware experiments, why just limit myself in pursuing one direction only?